damianhakert/damianhakert.github.io/source/posts/2016-10-07-8-dot-12-cycle-analytics-webcast.html.md

 ## Amplify Your Code at GitLab World Tour

-Join us for the [GitLab World Tour][world-tour] to learn more about our product vision, talk about changes in software developement, and meet other GitLabbers in your area!
+Join us for the [GitLab World Tour][world-tour] to learn more about our product vision, talk about changes in software development, and meet other GitLabbers in your area!
 We'll be in three cities:

 Register for an event near you: